-It is a matter for fruitful speculation to inquire what would have been the trend of Tamil literature but for the advent of the Jains and the Buddhists, more particularly of the former.
+It is a matter for fruitful speculation to inquire what would have been the trend of Tamil age of Tamil literature.

+literature but for the advent of the Jains and the Buddhists, more particularly of the former.
 In all probability, we would never have had those masterpieces of Tamil literature like Kural, Silappadikāram, Manimēkalai and Chintāmani.
 We would certainly have had brilliant pieces of panegyric poetry composed by intelligent Brahmin bards.
 But literature of the kind that it is now the proud boast of the Tamils to possess, we could certainly not have had.

 Scholars have divided Tamil literature into Damodaram broad periods, according to the nature of classification influences that were predominant in particular literature. periods.
-It was Damodaram Pillay, the learned editor of Tolkappiyam and other works, that first attempted a division of this kind.
-His division is as follows:- scheme looks quite simple.
-He has divided Tamil literature into the following periods:-
+It was Damodaram Pillay, the learned editor of Tolkāppiyam and other works, that first attempted a division of this kind.
+His division is as follows:-